- Current News

 - CPS in-house advocates

-For the avoidance of doubt, the scheme will apply to Treasury Counsel monitorees.
+For the avoidance of doubt, the panel arrangements do apply to Treasury Counsel monitorees.

-Members of the 2016 Panel and RASSO list who had previously met the assessment criteria and had been actively undertaking prosecution work for CPS, thereby demonstrating that their skills and experience was up to date, were invited to join the 2020 Panel without the requirement to make an application.
+The Panel is refreshed periodically to ensure that members remain available and committed to prosecuting for the CPS.
+The refresh process typically happens every four years and sees existing members who have previously met the assessment criteria and been actively undertaking prosecution work for CPS, thereby demonstrating that their skills and experience are up to date invited to join the next iteration of the Panel without the requirement to make an application.

-Appointment by invitation was subject to members agreeing to comply with the Advocate Panel Members’ Commitment.
-The invitation process concluded in May 2020.
-The Advocate Panel will next be refreshed in 2024.
-The Specialist Panels will undergo a refresh in 2022.
+Appointment by invitation is subject to members agreeing to comply with the Advocate Panel Members’ Commitment.

 All applications must be submitted online in accordance with the Application/Upgrade Process.
 Email applications are no longer accepted.